Miaonster/Switcher/README.md

 Switcher
 ========

-Switcher lets switch your hosts gracefully, which is based on node-webkit.
+Switcher.
+Switch your hosts gracefully.
+Based on node-webkit.

 ### Downloads